mattdailis/travelblog/_posts/2018-03-30-Views-of-Sarajevo.md

 categories: sarajevo
 ---

-We woke up in the morning and went to deliver the key to Rachael.
+## We woke up in the morning and went to deliver the key to Rachael.
 This time she also left her phone at home.

-For breakfast, we had pita at a *Bu&#x2026;ca*.
+For breakfast, we had pita at a *buregdzinica*.
 We walked to the end of Old Town, past the old mosque where people in business suits were leaving their shoes at the door, and took a cobblestone road that veered left and up the mountain.
 Dodging cars, we made our way straight up the mountain, past a